JaimRM/QuantitativeFinance/ReadMe.md

 **Assuming a daily drag of 1 basis point (0.01%) to account for commissions, slippage, and bid-ask spreads.*

-We can add ES (expected shortfall) as a more coherent measre:

-# Assuming 'final_returns' is your array of 1000 simulated outcomes
+We can add ES or expected shortfall (the average of everything below the VaR) as a more coherent measure, assuming 'final_returns' is your array of 1000 simulated outcomes.

 var_95 = np.percentile(final_returns, 5)

-# Expected Shortfall: The average of everything BELOW the VaR
 expected_shortfall = final_returns[final_returns <= var_95].mean()

 print(f"If things go wrong (worst 5%), we expect to lose {abs(expected_shortfall):.2f} on average.")